-Before you meet with your career advisor, have a good idea about the following things:
+Before you meet with your career advisor, think about and be prepared to discuss:

-In addition, make sure you clarify any part of the application process (letters of recommendation, personal statement, ERAS—you will have a session about this from Academic Affairs).
+In addition, make sure you clarify any part of the application process you are not sure about (letters of recommendation, personal statement, ERAS—you will have a session about this with Academic Affairs).